ComputationalRobotics/XM-code/README.md

 ## STEP 3: Check examples

+We recommend that you read examples 1 through 5 in order.

 ### Example 1

 This is purely XM solver, the input is the $Q$ matrix as detailed in our paper, the output is the rotation and scale of each camera.